apache/apisix/docs/en/latest/pubsub.md

 ## What is Pub-Sub

-Publish-subscribe is a messaging paradigm in which message producers do not send messages directly to message consumers, but are relayed by a specific broker that caches messages sent by producers and then actively pushes them to subscribed consumers or pulls them by consumers.
-This pattern is often used in system architectures for system decoupling or to handle high traffic scenarios.
+Publish-subscribe is a messaging paradigm:

+- Producers send messages to specific brokers rather than directly to consumers.
+- Brokers cache messages sent by producers and then actively push them to subscribed consumers or pull them.

+The system architectures use this pattern to decouple or handle high traffic scenarios.

-In Apache APISIX, the most common scenario is for handling north-south traffic from the server to the client.
-If we can combine it with a publish-subscribe scenario, we can achieve more powerful features, such as real-time collaboration on online documents, online games, etc.
+In Apache APISIX, the most common scenario is handling north-south traffic from the server to the client.
+Combining it with a publish-subscribe system, we can achieve more robust features, such as real-time collaboration on online documents, online games, etc.

 ## Architecture